Defensive imperialism: Harris anti-thesis

 Harris omitted the Pyrrhic War and the alliance between Philip V of Macedon and Hannibal.
 Because there were no wars in the Asiatic East for a century after the Battle of Magnesia Harris does not discuss the relevant theme of Roman diplomacy in Anatolia, except for a brief note on Mithridates.
 He maintains the Polybian doctrine that the Romans aimed at world domination from their victory in the First Punic War onwards but when Polybius proposes less aggressive explanations of particular wars his evidence is regularly rejected.
 Polybius’ explanation of the outbreak of the Third Macedonian War is also summarily dismissed without supporting argumentation.
 According to Sherwin White and Paul Burton, Harris cherry-picked both events and sources.

 Two more major responses to Harris appeared in 1984 by Erich Gruen and A. N. Sherwin-White.
 Both books focus on the expansion of Roman power in the East, and argue that Rome was, for the most part, a passive, reactive, and remote hegemon.
 Focusing on the Mithridatic Wars, Gruen shows that Roman imperialism was overwhelmingly defensive.
 The theory of sheer aggression and militarism is too simplistic for Greece and the East.

 The student of Gruen, Arthur M. Eckstein, continued the traditional defensive concept.
 Despite the "shocking" scale and "savagery" of the Mithridates massacre, Mithridates was left on the throne and allowed to initiate two more anti-Roman wars.
-The Senate was defensive, the generals sometimes aggressive, expansionist and gloria-seeking, but they were under the control of the Senate until the First century BC.
+The Senate was defensive, the generals sometimes aggressive, expansionist and glory-seeking, but they were under the control of the Senate until the First century BC.
 Following the defeat of Philip V of Macedon, the Romans withdrew all their troops from Greece and declared Greek freedom.
 This involved freedom from interference and tribute, troops withdrawal, and each city preserved its ancestral laws.
 This order became the Roman modus operandi in the world east of Italy: launch a massive attack, then withdraw all troops and personnel, leaving behind a sphere of influence.
 Eckstein called it "smash and leave."
 This interstate structure for him does not even qualify as empire, much less aggressive empire.